-- because of the mental illness the person poses a real and present threat of substantial harm to himself or to others; and
+- because of the mental illness, the person poses a real and present threat of substantial harm to himself or to others

-- Respondent will continue to experience mental distress and deterioration of ability to function independently if not treated; and
+- the respondent will continue to experience mental distress and deterioration of the ability to function independently if not treated

 - respondent is unable to make a rational decision regarding treatment.

 A recent overt act of dangerousness is no longer required.
-Nonetheless, the court must be convinced that there is a substantial likelihood that the person poses a danger to himself or to others.
-Treatment is available for the person’s mental illness or confinement is necessary to prevent the person from causing substantial harm to himself or to others; and commitment is the least restrictive alternative available.
+Nonetheless, the court must be convinced that there is a substantial likelihood that the person poses a danger to themself or to others.
+Treatment is available for the person’s mental illness or confinement is necessary to prevent the person from causing substantial harm to themselves or to others, and commitment is the least restrictive alternative available.

 Any person may seek to have another person committed by filing a petition with the Probate Court in accordance with §22-52-1.2 of the Code of Alabama.

-- name and location of respondent’s spouse, next of kin or attorney; and
+- Name and location of respondent’s spouse, next of kin, or attorney

-- that petitioner has reason to believe respondent is mentally ill; and
+- That petitioner has reason to believe the respondent is mentally ill

-- petitioner’s beliefs are based on specific behavior, acts, attempts or threats which are described in detail; and
+- Petitioner’s beliefs are based on specific behavior, acts, attempts, or threats which are described in detail

-- names and addresses of other people with knowledge of the respondent’s illness or who observed the person’s overt acts and who my be called as witnesses.
+- Names and addresses of other people with knowledge of the respondent’s illness or who observed the person’s overt acts and who may be called as witnesses.